LZ-sudo/interior-segment-labeler/README.md

 **Out of memory errors**:
 - Switch to CPU mode
 - Process images one at a time instead of batches
-- Use a smaller SAM model (vit_b is already the smallest)
+- Use a smaller SAM-HQ model

 **Poor detection results**:
 - Lower the `box_threshold` in `config.py` (try 0.2 or 0.15)